 Witch hazel is one of the oldest beauty ingredients out there, and despite all the innovation and technological advancements in beauty, it’s still hugely popular.
 The botanical extract hails from flowering plants in the family Hamamelidaceae, also commonly known as the witch hazel family or winter bloom.
 A known astringent, it’s thought to refine the skin, minimize oil production, reduce the appearance of blemishes and kill certain bacteria.
 It’s these properties that have seen it traditionally used in toners, but nowadays it’s in everything from face mist to scalp treatments.

-Keep reading for the best witch hazel products.
+Keep reading to see the best witch hazel products for toned, balanced skin.

 Mario Badescu is iconic as far as beauty brands go (we see you, drying lotion).
 Personally, we’re big fans of this toner.
 Formulated with witch hazel, rose water, rose oil, and black rose, it’s clarifying but not drying—a rarity with toners these days.

 Reviewers loved that they felt that this toner rejuvenated their complexion without stripping, leaving clear and hydrated skin behind.
 They noted that it was able to get a good amount of extra grime off of their face, even after cleansing.

 Active Ingredients: Witch hazel, rosewater, aloe vera, rose extract | Skin Type: Combination, dry | Size: 8 oz. | Cruelty-Free: No | Byrdie Clean: Yes

 Try pressing it into the skin after cleansing, or sweeping it across the complexion with a reusable cotton round.